song-jiang/calico/v2.5/getting-started/bare-metal/bare-metal.md

   policies that apply to interface A.  (The reverse direction is allowed by conntrack state.)

-- Normal policies apply, specifically the ingress rules of the normal policies that apply to interface A, and the egress rules of the normal policies that apply to interface B.  (The reverse direction is allowed by conntrack state.)
+- Normal policies apply if `applyOnForward` set to `true`, specifically the ingress rules of the normal policies that apply to interface A, and the egress rules of the normal policies that apply to interface B.  (The reverse direction is allowed by conntrack state.)
+Normal policies do not apply if `applyOnForward` set to `false`.

 - If a packet is explicitly allowed by untracked policy, it skips over any pre-DNAT and normal policy.